jpkanter/Spcht/README/SpchtDescriptorDetails.md

 * A `fallback` can contain another `fallback` and so on
 * A fallback does not need the `required` field, defining it wont change anything
 * A fallback can contain a different `predicate` which will overwrite the one in the node before.
 If its not defined, the fallback-node will inherit the one of his parent.
+* any transformative operation of one node will not take place in any subsequent fallbacks and most be defined anew if the effect is still desired

 ```json
 {